fschuetz04/simcpp20/README.md

 Again, you can try using `g++-10` instead.

+More examples can be found in the `examples/` folder.

 ## Copyright and License

 Copyright © 2021 Felix Schütz.

 Licensed under the MIT License.
-See the LICENSE file for details.
+See the `LICENSE` file for details.